LemonHeadOnGit/lemonpack-modpack/README.md

 ### HELP AND INFORMATION

-To find out more about the modpack, and to find help about individual mods, please see the [Wiki](https://github.com/LemonHeadOnGit/lemonpack-modpack/wiki).
+To find out more about the modpack, please see the [Wiki](https://github.com/LemonHeadOnGit/lemonpack-modpack/wiki).
+If you need help with mods, for the love of god Google/Bing/DuckDuckGo it.
+There are so many in here I quite frankly don't have the time.
+I might change my mind in the future though.

 >Note: Not all mods will be there, since certain mod authors require that you link to their own Wiki for information.